 Capital Cost Allowance (CCA) Guide for Canadian Freelancers

 If you purchase a $2,000 MacBook for your freelance business, your first instinct is probably to list the entire $2,000 on Line 8810 (Office Expenses) or Line 9270 (Other Expenses).
-However, the Canadian Revenue Agency (CRA) has strict rules preventing this.
-Because a computer lasts for multiple years, it is classified as **capital property** and must be written off gradually using Capital Cost Allowance (CCA) on **Line 9936** of your Form T2125.
+However, the Canada Revenue Agency (CRA) generally does not let you do this.
+Because a computer lasts for multiple years, it is classified as capital property and is normally written off over time using Capital Cost Allowance (CCA) on Line 9936 of your Form T2125.
+(Some equipment can qualify for faster or immediate write-offs under accelerated rules, covered below, but the rates and eligibility change from year to year.)

 The Difference: Operating vs. Capital